-Perlmutter et al. (1997, 1999) discuss systematics in the measurement of $\Omega_M$ , $\Omega\Lambda$ ; we found that uncertainties due to K-corrections, gravitational lensing, and Malmquist bias are quite small compared to the statistical error of the current SN samples.
+Perlmutter et al. (1997, 1999) discuss systematics in the measurement of Ω_M , Ω_Λ ; we found that uncertainties due to K-corrections, gravitational lensing, and Malmquist bias are quite small compared to the statistical error of the current SN samples.
 We showed that SN Ia evolution and abnormal dust within, or even between, galaxies were possible, but unlikely.
 Knop et al. (2003) provided detailed reddening measurements to check that ordinary dust extinction was not a confounding systematic.
 However, the large SNLS sample will reduce the statistical errors to the point that some systematics, such as Malmquist bias, will again be important.
 The SNLS data set itself will allow more powerful tests and constraints on several of these key systematics.

 Multi-color Lightcurves.
 The rolling search with multiple filters (griz) will generate the first large high-redshift SN Ia dataset with complete color coverage throughout the lightcurves (see Fig. 3 for examples of typical SNLS light-curves).
 This enables comprehensive extinction studies using all the SNe sampled in a common rest wavelength range.
 This is key because SNe Ia show a color-luminosity relation - currently taken from low-redshift SNe - which can be checked in the SNLS sample independent of extinction.
 It will also be possible to examine the consistency of the stretch-corrected peak magnitudes in restframe B with those in redder bands, where the intrinsic luminosity range of SNe Ia is smaller.
+SNLS multicolor lightcurves will also allow better K-corrections since extrapolation of the SN SED will not be necessary.